Buy Local. Buy Wild American Shrimp.

 Over the past several years, our nation has become far too reliant on imports from foreign countries – especially shrimp – and now more than ever, we should turn to sources we know and trust.
 Imported shrimp are often either farm-raised or caught through otherwise unethical means, while our Wild American Shrimp are harvested the old-fashioned way and under the regulation of the U.S. government to make sure our supply is sustainable while also taking care of the environment from which they are caught.
 Our shrimp will never have antibiotics or known carcinogens known to be used in shrimp farming.

-Right now, we have an abundance of our wild-caught, American shrimp in stores today for the American public, with even more behind them as retailers need them.
+Right now, we have an abundance of our wild-caught, American shrimp in stores and restaurants today for the American public, with even more behind them as retailers need them.
 And the great thing about Wild American Shrimp is that they are naturally healthy and better for you than many other sources of protein.
 They are low in fat and can help increase the levels of good cholesterol, are a great source of heart-healthy omega-3 fatty acids and are great for your skin among many other benefits.

-Now, more than ever, we as a nation need to support each other, and we urge you to do so by shopping local and buying American shrimp: caught by American shrimpers and processed by American companies who have been working in the business with their families for generations.
+In order to heal from the economic impact of the COVID-19 pandemic, now more than ever, we as a nation need to support each other, and we urge you to do so by shopping local and buying American shrimp: caught by American shrimpers and processed by American companies who have been working in the business with their families for generations.
 These businesses depend on consumers like you to help support their ability to keep fishing for and processing this great resource from American waters.

 If you want some interesting reading, our website americanshrimp.com is full of history and great information about the American shrimp industry, its hardworking people and heritage.